Sally-Ghozal/TheSparksFoundationInternship/README.md

   • Perform 'Exploratory Data Analysis' on dataset 'Indian Premier League'
   • As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team.
     Suggest teams or players a company should endorse for its products.

+Task3: Power BI Dashboard Creation -Terrorism Database:
+Dataset: Terrorism Database Description: The Terrorism Database contains information about terrorist attacks worldwide.
+It includes details such as the date, location, attack type, weapons used, number of casualties, and responsible groups.
+Task's Description: Creating a Power BI dashboard that provides a comprehensive overview of global terrorism trends and patterns.
+Also, showing the countires that are affected the most due to those terrorism attacks, the most used weapons and the most targeted groups by the terrorism groups.